-All receipts and petty cash vouchers are authorised by the SBM and promptly entered by the Finance Administrator onto a cheque/cash control sheet.
-Details are then entered onto the School's Accounting System as required but at a minimum termly.
+All receipts and petty cash vouchers are authorised by the Headteacher and promptly entered by the Finance Officer onto a cheque/cash control sheet.
+Details are then entered onto the School's Accounting System either at the time of purchase or on a weekly basis.